In 2012, Vanguard Group founder John C. Bogle released a book.

 The lessons are immeasurably valuable:

 What's hot today isn't likely to be hot tomorrow.
 The stock market reverts to fundamental returns over the long run.
-Don't follow the herd.
+Don't follow the herd by selecting your investments for tomorrow by picking the winner from yesterday.

 Take advantage of compound interest and don't be captivated by the noise of the market.
 That only seduces you into buying after stocks have soared and selling after they plunge.